An Effective Compliance Manual Can Help You Avoid Costly Fines And Penalties.

 Export compliance is the ability to abide by the export control set forth by the United States government.
 These controls are regulations and laws that restrict and regulate the transfer of technologies, services, and information to foreign nationals outside of the U.S.

-U.S. government agencies, like the Department of Commerce, Office of Foreign Assets Control, and the Bureau of Industry And Security, all have specific exporting guidelines to regulate and prohibit items sent outside of the United States of America.
+U.S. government agencies, like the Department of Commerce, Office of Foreign Assets Control, and the Department of State, all have specific exporting guidelines to regulate and prohibit items sent outside of the United States of America.

 There are several reasons why your company must always meet the standard set by these agencies for export compliance.